 I’ve always enjoyed tiramisu, and even to this day if I order dessert in a restaurant it’s usually Tiramisu.
 It can be way too rich and high caloric, but these days restaurant desserts are miniature in size.
-It takes only 3 bites to devour a rich dessert – that’s a good thing – keeping those calories in check.
+It takes only 3 bites to devour a rich dessert – that’s a good thing.
+Keeps those calories in check.

 The translation of ‘tiramisu’ is “pick me up” or “pull me up” which relates to the sugar and caffeine from the espresso.
 It’s the espresso that makes Tiramisu one of my favorite desserts.

-As I was testing the recipe and realized that I could do without the eggs, I still wanted to keep the richness in the dessert.
-That will come from the whipped cream and sugar.
-Though my use of heavy cream with the mascarpone would not be considered good eats on a diet menu.
-Sometimes there is just no substitute for cream.
+As I was testing this easy no eggs tiramisu dessert recipe I still wanted to keep the richness in the dessert.
+That will come from the whipped cream and mascarpone cream.
 Eliminating the refined sugar was no problem as I most often use Monk Fruit or coconut sugar to replace the refined sugar in recipes.

-I raised the white flag and gave up the diet to enjoy this re-make delicious dessert.
+I raised the white flag and gave up the diet to enjoy this delicious dessert re-make.
 It took quite a few tries but I kept on testing and tasting.
 I think I gained a few pounds with this recipe.

 - 1/2 cup brewed strong espresso coffee, room temperature

-- 1 ( 8 ounce) package mascarpone softened
+- 1 (8 ounce) package mascarpone softened, room temperature

 - 2 tablespoons vanilla extract (optional)